Do Dog Cooling Vests Help Summer Dogs?

 How does a dog cooling vest work?

 The theory behind cooling vests for dogs is evaporative cooling.
-Basically, you wet the vest, then as your dog’s body temperature rises or outside weather temperature increases the water, helps to cool your dog.
+Basically, you wet the vest, then as your dog’s body temperature rises as the outside weather temperature increases the water, helps to cool your dog.
 Yep, simple evaporation at work.

 Looking for ways to keep your dog cool during the summer heat?
 This article will give you some great tips.